peverwhee/CAM-docs/doc/source/users_guide/introduction.rst

 and sea ice models.
 When one speaks of "doing CAM simulations" the implication is that it's a standalone configuration that is being used.
-When CAM is coupled to prognostic land, ocean, and sea ice models then we refer to it as a "fully coupled CESM simulation" which are implemented in the B compsets.
+When CAM is coupled to prognostic land, ocean, and sea ice models then we refer to doing "fully coupled CESM simulations" which are implemented in the B compsets.

 Scientific studies with CAM should always be done via a released CESM version.
 To get started running CAM refer to the `CESM2 Quick Start Guide
 <https://escomp.github.io/CESM/versions/cesm2.2/html/quickstart.html>`__
-and the :ref:`Building and Running CAM within CESM
-<ug70-building-and-running-cam>` section of this User's Guide.
-Running CAM
-using the CIME scripts provides a high level of support for doing production runs of predefined experiments on supported platforms.
+and the :ref:`Building and Running CAM <ug70-building-and-running-cam>` section of this User's Guide.
+Running CAM using the CIME scripts provides a high level of support for doing production runs of predefined experiments on supported platforms.
-Scientific studies with CAM should always be done via a released version of the CESM.

 CAM development takes place in the `ESCOMP/CAM
 <https://github.com/ESCOMP/CAM>`__ github repository.
-Standalone CAM
+The development
-development versions are available from github, see :doc:`Downloading CAM standalone
+versions utilize standalone CAM configurations and are available from github, see :doc:`Downloading CAM standalone
 <checking-out-cam-standalone>`.

 CAM provides the basic atmospheric physics for several other models included in this release:

  - CAM-chem: Community Atmosphere Model with Chemistry
  - WACCM: Whole Atmosphere Community Climate Model
  - WACCM-X: Whole Atmosphere Community Climate Model with thermosphere and ionosphere extension

 Throughout this document, we will use the name CAM in a generic sense and directions provided will be useful for CAM-chem, WACCM and WACCM-X also.